GRAINS-Wheat futures fall on bigger-than-expected U.S. plantings, stocks

 CHICAGO, Jan 12 (Reuters) - U.S. wheat futures extended losses on Wednesday after the U.S. Department of Agriculture projected that domestic farmers planted more acres than traders anticipated.

-Larger-than-expected USDA estimates for domestic and global wheat inventories added pressure on the market, analysts said, after supply concerns drove futures prices to nine-year highs at the Chicago Board of Trade in November.
+Larger-than-expected USDA estimates for wheat inventories added pressure on the market, analysts said, after supply concerns drove Chicago Board of Trade futures prices to nine-year highs in November.

-The high prices helped to encourage more plantings as bakers and millers worried about tight supplies of high-protein wheat, analysts said.
+The high prices helped to encourage more plantings while bakers and millers worried about poor weather reducing harvests of high-protein wheat, analysts said.

-The agency pegged domestic wheat ending stocks at 628 million bushels, above the average estimate for 608 million, and the global carryout at 279.95 million tonnes, above expectations for 278.67 million.
+The USDA pegged domestic wheat ending stocks at 628 million bushels, above the average estimate for 608 million, and the global carryout at 279.95 million tonnes, above expectations for 278.67 million.

 "Wheat got a bearish carryover number and a bearish acreage number," said Ted Seifried, chief agriculture strategist for the Zaner Group.